Mikaela/mikaela.github.io/blog/_posts/2015-04-01-keep-the-ops-opped.md

 Without ops being visible, who are ops or how to alert them?

-* `/msg chanserv access #channel list` / `/msg chanserv flags #channel` (the second command is for Libera.Chat that has enabled pubacl module)
+* `/msg chanserv flags #channel`
     * requires whoising all ops to see if they are present
         * idle time gets reset by CTCP replies, OTR and possibly other things.
-Freenode staffers also base their judgement on are there ops present to handle the issue on idletime of ops.
+LiberaChat staffers may also base their judgement on are there ops present to handle the issue on idletime of ops.
     * new users most likely have no idea on the command
     * remote (=different server) whois is rate-limited
 * `/msg memoserv sendops #channel help!
 X is spamming`